Advice for Junior Scholars

 If you want people to understand your paper and build on it, everything about it needs to be as clear, as memorable, and as simple as it can possibly be.
 Literal elevator pitches aren’t the best way to convey ideas, but as a genre of writing, the elevator pitch rightly emphasizes these virtues.
 Of the three, I find simplicity to be the best starting place, because without it the other two are impossible.
 Here are a few techniques I use.

 First, don’t be afraid to go visual and tactile as you work out the moving parts of your argument.
 I’m a big fan of putting everything on a whiteboard, or writing each piece on an index card and moving them around the floor.
 If you want to make a conspiracy wall, go for it.
 Arrange and rearrange until you have found the minimal set of concepts that explain your idea.
 Circle them, and then put everything else in its proper ordered relationship to them.
+A paper’s pieces should come in an order that feels inevitable; if you’re using a lot of _infra_s, you’re doing something wrong.

 Second, the highest-stakes parts of your paper—the title, thesis, and abstract—need to be the most straightforward.
 Wordsmith them intensely.
 Try out variations.
 Read them aloud.
 Try rewriting them in Up Goer Five style (interactive dingus).
 Don’t rest until you feel confident you could explain the paper to a half-drunk friend of a friend at a noisy party.
 (Side benefit: it will make parties more fun.)

 Third, give each paper as much time in the rock tumbler as it needs to shine.
 Read through the paper, top to bottom, fixing everything you can find that is awkard, confused, or wrong: spelling, wording, metaphors, paragraph flow, section order, and everything else large or small.
 Think about the paper on and off for two weeks but don’t look at it—then come back and go through it top to bottom again.
 Repeat as many times as you can stand.
 This is how you clean off the grit that obscures the elegance of your argument.
+Good work takes time, and time takes patience.

 As Dense as Possible